 Dance Fusion (Jazz, Ballet & Contemporary) classes for ages 7-15 are offered at the Morro Bay Community Center and Dance Bunkai (Ballet, Contemporary & Self-Defense) classes for teens & adults are located at the SLO Vets Hall.
 Our goal is to provide an encouraging learning environment for beginners of all ages and nurture all levels and individual forms of expression.
 All of our classes have an instructor and a class leader, this way the teacher will always have an assistant who is happy to offer one-on-one attention.

 We have regular performance opportunities for all experience levels.
 Desert Coast Dance Performing Arts and the DCD Kids have been performing for community events in San Luis Obispo County since 2015.
-Original performances have included “The Abandoned Circus”, “Story Time-Feel the Music, Dance the Story” parts 1, 2 & 3, and “Where the Wild Things Are” choreographed & co-directed by 13 year old Liora Odell.
+Original performances have included “The Abandoned Circus”, “Story Time-Feel the Music, Dance the Story” parts 1, 2 & 3, and “Where the Wild Things Are” choreographed & co-directed by then 13 year old Liora Odell.

 An excerpt from a nice note by Debra Hesch: